 If you don’t mind sacrificing some of the amenities hotels provide, camping in caravans is probably the cheapest alternative you can find.
 The best part is that even if you don’t have a caravan, you can always rent one.
 There are hundreds of websites online where you can do this.
 However, don’t just expect that this will ALWAYS be the cheaper option.
 The overnight parking fee some national parks charge can sometimes be even more expensive than staying in a hotel when you combine all costs together.
 Keep that in mind!

 Always Bring the Essentials

 Always bring the things you’ll be needing with you, especially the ones that get depleted and need replenishing.
-For example, bring a good water bottle or tumbler to store your hydration source.
+For example, always have a good travel bottle or tumbler, especially when trekking.
 Buying multiple water bottles while traveling is an unnecessary cost.
 Bring a toiletry kit with you for hygienic purposes wherever you will be going.
-Don’t assume you’ll have an unlimited toiletry supplies in the hotel you’ll be staying in.
+Don’t assume you’ll have unlimited toiletry supplies in the hotel you’ll be staying in.
 The costs of necessities in other countries can be pricey especially for tourists.